 II LEGAL FRAMEWORK

-South Africa’s mining legislation is based on a system of state ‘custodianship’ of mineral resources, in which the state, acting through the Minister of Mineral Resources, issues different types of licences to applicants on a ‘first come, first served’-basis and upon satisfactory demonstration of the applicants’ ability to comply with the financial, technical, environmental, health and safety and socio-economic development requirements set out in the legislation.
+Mining legislation is based on a system of state 'custodianship' of mineral resources, in which the state, acting through the Minister of Mineral Resources, issues different types of licences to applicants on a first-come, first-served basis and upon satisfactory demonstration of an applicant's ability to comply with the financial, technical, environmental, health and safety and socio-economic development requirements set out in the legislation.
 The most important legislation concerned is the MPRDA, which came into force on 1 May 2004.
-Other important legislation includes the Mine Health and Safety Act 1996, the Mining Titles Registration Act, 1967, the Mineral and Petroleum Resources Royalty Act 2008, the Precious Metals Act 2005 and the Diamonds Act, 1986.
+Other important legislation includes the Mine Health and Safety Act 1996, the Mining Titles Registration Act 1967, the Mineral and Petroleum Resources Royalty Act 2008, the Precious Metals Act 2005 and the Diamonds Act 1986.

 The most important licences relating to mining are:

-- a prospecting rights (which authorise invasive exploration work, on an exclusive basis, but not mining);
+- prospecting rights, which authorise invasive exploration work, on an exclusive basis, but not mining;

-- b mining rights (which authorise mining and exploration on a large scale and for long periods, on an exclusive basis); and
+- mining rights, which authorise mining and exploration on a large scale and for long periods, on an exclusive basis; and

-- c mining permits (which authorise small-scale mining on areas less than five hectares and for short periods, on an exclusive basis).
+- mining permits, which authorise small-scale mining on areas of less than five hectares and for short periods, on an exclusive basis.

-Other mining-related authorisations include reconnaissance permissions (which authorise non-invasive exploration activities on a non-exclusive basis) and retention permits (which protect the exclusivity enjoyed by prospecting rightholders during periods when it would be uneconomical to apply for a mining right or mining permit due to, for example, adverse economic conditions).
+Other mining-related authorisations include reconnaissance permissions (which authorise non-invasive exploration activities on a non-exclusive basis) and retention permits (which protect the exclusivity enjoyed by prospecting right-holders during periods when it would be uneconomical to apply for a mining right or mining permit because of, for example, adverse economic conditions).

-The commencement of the MPRDA signified an important departure from the preceding regulatory environment, which existed for more than 100 years prior to the MPRDA, where the right to mine was based on a system of private ownership of ‘mineral rights’ (being essentially limited real rights and servitudes in respect of land), which could be freely traded.
-In order to accommodate the transition, the MPRDA contains detailed provisions allowing for the conversion of ‘old order rights’ into prospecting rights and mining rights regulated by the MPRDA.
-This process seems to be largely completed, with old order rights and conversion playing a less important role in the mining industry and, indeed, legal practice.
+The commencement of the MPRDA signified an important departure from the preceding regulatory environment, which had existed for more than 100 years, whereby the right to mine was based on a system of private ownership of 'mineral rights' (being essentially limited real rights and servitudes in respect of land), which could be freely traded.
+In order to accommodate the transition, the MPRDA contains detailed provisions allowing for the conversion of 'old order rights' into prospecting rights and mining rights regulated by the MPRDA.
+This process seems to be largely completed, with old order rights and conversion having a less important role in the mining industry and, indeed, legal practice.
 However, a small number of old order mining rights are yet to be converted into new mining rights.

-Other noteworthy international treaties include a variety of trade agreements with various countries, the Treaty on the Non-Proliferation of Nuclear Weapons, various treaties relating to climate change and South Africa’s involvement in the World Trade Organisation.
+Other notable international treaties include a variety of trade agreements with various countries, the Treaty on the Non-Proliferation of Nuclear Weapons, various treaties relating to climate change and South Africa's involvement in the World Trade Organization.

-Mineral reporting requirements in South Africa are largely regulated by the rules of the JSE Limited, South Africa’s premier stock exchange.
-In terms of the JSE rules, mineral resources and reserves are to be reported in accordance with South African Code for Reporting of Exploration Results, Mineral Resources and Mineral Reserves.
+Mineral reporting requirements are largely regulated by the rules of the JSE Limited, South Africa's premier stock exchange.
+Under the terms of the JSE rules, mineral resources and reserves are to be reported in accordance with South African Code for Reporting of Exploration Results, Mineral Resources and Mineral Reserves.

-Mining legislation in South Africa is administered and enforced by the Department of Mineral Resources (DMR).
-The DMR is further divided into five main branches, namely, mineral policy and promotion; mineral regulation; mine health and safety; corporate services; and the chief financial officer.
+Mining legislation is administered and enforced by the Department of Mineral Resources (DMR).
+The DMR is further divided into five main branches, namely, mineral policy and promotion, mineral regulation, mine health and safety, corporate services and the chief financial officer.
 The mineral regulation branch is primarily responsible for the processing of applications, awarding of licences and enforcement of the MPRDA.
 The mine health and safety branch is primarily responsible for the administration and enforcement of the Mine Health and Safety Act 1996 (MHSA), including investigations into safety incidents, injuries and fatalities occurring at mines in South Africa.
-In both cases, there are regional offices of the DMR in each of the nine provinces of South Africa, which are primarily responsible for the administration of the MPRDA and MHSA.
-However, especially in the case of mineral regulation, the ultimate decision-making, including the granting of licences, consideration of internal appeals and decisions to suspend or revoke licences owing to non-compliance, are taken at national level by officials in the DMR Head Office in Pretoria.
+In both cases, there are regional DMR offices in each of the nine provinces of South Africa, which are primarily responsible for the administration of the MPRDA and the MHSA.
+However, especially in the case of mineral regulation, the ultimate decision-making, including the granting of licences, consideration of internal appeals and decisions to suspend or revoke licences owing to non-compliance, are taken at national level by officials in the DMR head office in Pretoria.

 III MINING RIGHTS AND REQUIRED LICENCES AND PERMITS

-The right to mine underground minerals is conferred on (private) third parties by the state, acting through the Minister of Mineral Resources (or his or her delegate), based on a ‘first come, first served’-application system and upon satisfactory demonstration of the applicants’ ability to comply with the financial, technical, environmental, health and safety and socio-economic development requirements set out in the legislation.
+The right to mine underground minerals is conferred on (private) third parties by the state, acting through the Minister of Mineral Resources (or his or her delegate), based on a first-come, first-served application system and upon satisfactory demonstration of an applicant's ability to comply with the financial, technical, environmental, health and safety and socio-economic development requirements set out in the legislation.

 For the duration of the mining right in question, the holder of the mining right may, for all practical purposes, be regarded as the owner of the minerals.
 In any event, the holder of the right to mine becomes owner of the minerals at the latest upon extraction of the mineral from the land where it naturally occurred.

-Once a private party holds a prospecting right or mining right, it is possible for the private party to transfer such right (or a portion thereof) to another private party, subject to the consent of the Minister of Mineral Resources in terms of Section 11 of the MPRDA.
-The requirement of consent for transfers also applies to the transfer of a controlling stake in the business entity that holds the right, unless such business entity is a listed company.
+Once a private party holds a prospecting right or mining right, it is possible for the private party to transfer that right (or a portion thereof) to another private party, subject to the consent of the Minister of Mineral Resources under the terms of Section 11 of the MPRDA.
+The requirement of consent for transfers also applies to the transfer of a controlling stake in the business entity that holds the right, unless the business entity is a listed company.

 ii Surface and mining rights

-As mentioned in Section II, supra, the most important licences relating to mining are prospecting rights, mining rights and mining permits.
+As described in Section II, the most important licences relating to mining are prospecting rights, mining rights and mining permits.

-Other mining-related authorisations include reconnaissance permissions (which authorise non-invasive exploration activities on a non-exclusive basis), and retention permits (which protect the exclusivity enjoyed by prospecting rightholders during periods when it would be uneconomical to apply for a mining right or mining permit due to, for example, adverse economic conditions).
+Other mining-related authorisations include reconnaissance permissions, which authorise non-invasive exploration activities on a non-exclusive basis, and retention permits, which protect the exclusivity enjoyed by prospecting right-holders during periods when it would be uneconomical to apply for a mining right or mining permit because of, for example, adverse economic conditions.

-In other words, a prospecting right or mining right encompasses not only the right to exploit the minerals in question, but also the surface rights necessary for the exercise of such right.
+In other words, a prospecting right or mining right encompasses not only the right to exploit the minerals in question, but also the surface rights necessary for exercising the right.

 Neither payment of compensation nor agreement between the mining right holder and the landowner as to the quantum of compensation are prerequisites for access to land for the purposes of mining or prospecting activities.3